 - Try not to avoid answering the media person but dodge them with a great articulate response

 - Never lie, instead curtly refuse to answer the question

-How do you become a Public Relation Specialists or Public Relations Professional?
+How do you become a Public Relations Specialists or Public Relations, Professional?

 Those of you who are interested in becoming a part of this very vibrant and challenging industry, you need to understand that while PR is one of the best jobs on the planet, you need to be extremely dedicated and well versed with the subject to be able to represent your organization or client anywhere you go.
 Thus, you need to be well-read and will always have to brush up your general knowledge every day by reading the newspapers and be aware of the current event and happenings around the world.

 A bachelor’s degree in any subject is a must to become a Public Relations Professional, however, employers usually prefer candidates who have studied Public Relations, Journalism, Mass Communications, English, or Business.
 Work experience often works as an added bonus for the candidates to get hired.
 A master’s in strategic communication enhances the prospects of the candidate in the competitive job market.
 Strong writing and speaking skills are mandatory, as well as a creative mind and focused efforts to work in teams as well as an individual.

 Public relations specialists become pro in their work through experience on their work front and their work is closely monitored by experienced colleagues.
 At the beginner’s level, the Associate is expected to maintain files of an organization’s activities, go through newspapers and magazines regularly to assemble information for their various writing projects.

 Public Relation Specialists work in a highly stressful environment but what’s a profession without some challenge and nerve-wracking stress.
 If you are interested in joining this industry, begin your training and build your strength around your writing and communication skills.
 So here’s wishing you all the best in your endeavor to become a successful Public Relations Professional.